hashicorp/terraform-website/content/source/docs/enterprise/automated-recovery.html.md

 Snapshots are taken on the Private TFE instance.
 That instance can have two types of data on it:

-- Terraform Enterprise application data: The core product data such as run history, configuration history, state history.
+- Terraform Cloud application data: The core product data such as run history, configuration history, state history.
 This data changes frequently.
 - Terraform Enterprise installer data: The data used